JeremieLitzler/jeremielitzler.fr-with-hugo-theme-stack/content/post/2025-02/utilisation-des-scoped-ou-singleton-a-des-fins-de-mise-en-cache/index.md

   - Web Development
 ---

+Which to choose?
 It all depends on the scope and duration of the cache’s validity.

+Let’s me explain a little bit when to use Scoped lifetime and when to use the Singleton lifetime in this new article.

 ## Caching per Request (Scoped Lifetime)